 Have a great day,

-You should contact at least 10-15 persons to get several responses that you can add to the post and when is updated, re-publish it.
-Don’t forget to contact everyone that was mentioned in the article as they will share it with their audience.
+You should contact at least 10-15 persons to get several responses to add to the post and re-publish it when it is updated.
+Don’t forget to contact everyone mentioned in the article as they will share it with their audience.

 6. Use HelpAReporterOut (HARO)

-HARO is a free service that provides journalists with a robust database of sources for upcoming stories and daily opportunities for sources to secure valuable media coverage.
+HARO is a free service that provides journalists with a robust database of upcoming stories and daily opportunities for sources to secure valuable media coverage.

-If you apply as a journalist, in exchange of coverage (and a backlink 🙂 ) on your magazine or blog, you will get content written by other bloggers and writers.
+If you apply as a journalist, you will get content written by other bloggers and writers in exchange for coverage (and a backlink 🙂 ) on your magazine or blog.

 6.1 HARO Rules

 There are several rules you need to follow.
-First two of them are that your Alexa rank should be bellow one million and your website needs to be fully launched with at least one month before submitting a request:
+The first two of them are that your Alexa rank should be below one million, and your website needs to be fully launched at least one month before submitting a request:

 - To use HARO as a journalist, your or your media outlet’s website must have an Alexa.com ranking of one million or less.
-To determine the Alexa ranking of your website, please visit http://www.alexa.com/topsites and enter your website in the search box.
+To determine your website’s Alexa ranking, please visit http://www.alexa.com/topsites and enter your website in the search box.
 Online television and radio shows must be hosted by their own domain that also meets our Alexa ranking criteria.
 Your website will be judged based on the overall Alexa traffic rank, not the traffic rank in the U.S.

 - Your publication or website must be fully launched for at least a month before submitting a source request.
-Make sure that your site meets our Alexa.com criteria before a request may be submitted on behalf of a newly launched website.
+Ensure that your site meets our Alexa.com criteria before a request may be submitted on behalf of a newly launched website.